sswam/allemande/doc/guide.md

 ## Other Tricks

-- Click code to copy it, can paste into the input or elsewhere.
+Click code to copy it, can paste into the input or elsewhere.

-- Poke an image gen prompt several times to create multiple images.
+Poke an image gen prompt several times to create multiple images.
+You can do similar with other agents too, e.g. with Jessi to make several jokes.